 There are many things to say about the relationship between cats and guinea pigs and also about ways to prevent incidents from happening.
-So, if you want more specific information on this topic, you should keep reading.
+So, if you want more specific information on this topic, you should keep reading our article.

-You may believe it or not, but cats are actually down to having guinea pigs as friends.
+You may believe it or not but cats are actually down to having guinea pigs as friends.
 Even if this is true, you cannot completely trust your predator pet to be gentle with your prey one.
-In order to prevent having trouble, you need to know some tips, but before anything, you need to understand their behaviours.
+In order to prevent trouble, you need to know some tips on how to prevent this but before anything you need to understand their behaviors.

-Firstly, you have to keep in mind that in the wild nature, cats are predators and guinea pigs are prey animals.
-As friendly as you want your cat to be, you should be aware that instincts can never completely go away.
+Firstly, you have to keep in mind that in the wild nature the cats are predators and guinea pigs are prey animals.
+As friendly as you want your cat to be you should be aware that instincts can never completely go away.
 In a second of not paying attention to their interaction, your guinea pig could get hurt.

 The things I have already said are kind of a general opinion.
 Although, there are some people who think that cats are the friendly pets and that the little guinea pigs are the trouble-makers in this relationship.
-It might seem a reasonable point of view, but I strongly disagree as I did not find any evidence to sustain this opinion.
-This little paragraph might seem pointless, but I didn’t want to talk about the general opinion, ignoring this one.
-I just don’t have enough information to write more about this side too.
+It might seem a reasonable point of view but I strongly disagree as I did not find any evidence to sustain this opinion.
+This little paragraph might seem pointless, but I didn’t want to just talk about the general opinion and ignore this one.

 Furthermore, you need to watch the cat’s reactions as they might be a little violent.
 If the cat is scratching or trying to bite the little pig, separate them and try to create some boundaries for both of them to slowly make them bond.